 North County from 6pm-8pm at Silicon Valley Community Foundation

 Justice Departmental Meetings – October & November 2019

-with County safety net departments and criminal justice departments to identify
+were held with County safety net departments and criminal justice departments to identify

 system gaps and housing outcomes.